oucs-teaching/cosc349-labs/lab02.md

 ![](https://i.imgur.com/qUoRIUt.png)

-The above screen indicates that you can use the web address shown, which is http://10.0.2.15 for me, to access the Bitnami web application.
+The above screen states that you can use the web address shown, which is http://10.0.2.15 for me, to access the Bitnami web application.

 :::warning
-However this will not work, as the IP address 10.0.2.15 is internal to behind the NAT mapping, so browsers on your host computer cannot connect to that address.
-(Originally I tried using a host-only network for this part of the lab, which was straightforward on my laptop, but did not work in the CS Labs for some reason.)
+However this will not work, as the particular IP address 10.0.2.15 here only exists "behind" the NAT mapping, so browsers on your host computer cannot connect to that address.
+(Originally I tried using a host-only network for this part of the lab, which was straightforward on my laptop, but did not work in the CS Labs.)
 :::

 We need to set up "port forwarding" so that some network ports on our host computer get mapped back through to the virtual network that our VM is on, behind the NAT mapping.